-Be absolutely certain that you have correctly identified the USB device at this point.
+Be absolutely that you have correctly identified the USB device at this point.
 If you have misidentified it, you will cause irreparable loss of data.

 Once identified, make sure you unmount or eject all partitions on the usb device.
-You can do this via the command line using the mount and umount commands, or from the graphical file manager that is included with your linux environment.

 Linux install image